Rhodiola is an herb that grows in the cold, mountainous regions of Europe and Asia.

 Today, it’s widely used as a dietary supplement for its many health benefits.

-This article reveals 7 science-based health benefits of rhodiola.
+Here are 7 science-based health benefits of Rhodiola rosea.

 Rhodiola has long been known as an adaptogen, a natural substance that increases your body’s resistance to stress in non-specific ways.